 DECLARATION OF MARRIAGE

-The celebrant declares that ____ and ____ are husband and wife and says the marriage blessing.
+The celebrant declares that N and N are husband and wife and blesses the couple.

 C. THE REGISTRATION

 The registers (x2) are signed and the marriage certificate is signed and presented.

 The Officiant (or a friend or family member) leads appropriate prayers for the couple and their life together, usually including the Lord's Prayer, followed by the final blessing.